Diabetes Forum Chair

 Diabetes Service Lead (Merton) for Central London Community Healthcare NHS Trust

-The service is commissioned by Merton CCG and Sam is leading on its Tier 3 (intermediate) service implementation.
-The service is providing multi-disciplinary team clinics for patients with Type 1 and 2 diabetes and delivering structured group education (DESMOND & DAFNE) in a variety of settings across Merton.
-Her service also provide and virtual and ‘spoke’ clinics within GP surgeries to enable upskilling and partnership working in Tiers 1 & 2 (primary care).
+The service is commissioned by Merton & Wandsworth CCG and Sam is leading on its Tier 3 (intermediate) service implementation.
+The service is providing multi-disciplinary team (Consultant, Diabetes Specialist Nurses (DSN), Dietitians, Podiatrist & Pharmacist)clinics for patients with Type 1 and 2 diabetes.

-Previously Sam was The Diabetes Champion for Torbay in South Devon.
+Until 2016, Sam was previously The Diabetes Champion for Torbay & South Devon.
 The purpose of the role was to develop and provide a comprehensive community diabetes support service to patients, carers, GP’s, practice nurses and community nurses while promoting integrated service development between primary and secondary care.
-The service expanded in 2012 to support to GP practices and community nurses with a multidisciplinary team (MDT)approach, audit and a virtual clinical process.

-With experience in ward management, care of older people and general medicine, Sam became a diabetes specialist nurse in 1996.
-She went on to manage and develop a team of diabetes specialist nurses at Torbay Hospital before obtaining her Masters Degree in Diabetes and Independent Nurse Prescriber qualifications.
+With experience in ward management, Care of the Older Person and General Medicine, Sam became a diabetes specialist nurse in 1996.
+She went on to manage and develop a team of DSN’s at Torbay Hospital.
+She has obtained a Master’s Degree in Diabetes and is an Independent Nurse Prescriber.

 Renal Diabetes Clinical Nurse Specialist, Hammersmith Hospital